 A warm and comforting vegan Potato Lentil Stew recipe with hearty Portobello mushrooms!
 So rich and flavorful, plus filled with satisfying plant-based nutrients.
 (Vegan, gluten-free, oil-free.)

-The umami flavor reminds me of a vegan-style beef stew.
+The umami flavor reminds me of a vegan beef stew.

-This is a great meal for leftovers because I find the flavors are just as good (if not better) the next day after they have had a chance to blend and intensify.
+This is also a great meal for leftovers because I find the flavors are just as good (if not better) the next day after they've had a chance to blend and intensify.

 Ingredients for Portobello Mushroom Stew